CARV-ICS-FORTH/XHC-OpenMPI/README.md

 ### Plotting results

-Similarly, to running the experiments, included scripts may be used to plot the results.
+Similarly to running the experiments, included scripts may be used to plot the results.
 Refer to the README file in each respective directory for instruction on these scripts.